-Fortunately, as part of our thorough review process, we conduct real-world and lab testing of the battery life on every phone.
-Our standardized battery test involves each phone browsing the web continuously over LTE or 5G at 150 nits of brightness until they power down.
-Anecdotal experience has its value, but the consistent and reproducible nature of this test gives us a better idea of how these phones actually stack up against one another.
+As part of our thorough review process, we test the battery life of every phone in both real-world and lab conditions.
+Our standardized battery test involves the phone browsing the web continuously over LTE or 5G at 150 nits of brightness until it powers down.
+We don't completely dismiss our anecdotal experience, but the consistent and reproducible nature of our test gives us a better idea of how these phones actually stack up against one another.

 Regardless of how much you want to spend or what your priorities are, we have the right phone with the best battery life for you.